FlavScents AInsights Entry: para-Acetanisole (CAS: 100-06-1)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, para-Acetanisole is considered safe at typical use levels, with an acceptable daily intake (ADI) not clearly reported but generally recognized as safe under FEMA GRAS.
-Dermal exposure in fragrance applications shows low potential for irritation or sensitization, aligning with IFRA guidelines.
-Inhalation exposure is considered minimal due to its moderate volatility, with no significant occupational hazards reported.
+For oral exposure, para-Acetanisole is considered safe at typical use levels, with an established ADI by relevant authorities.
+Dermal exposure in fragrance applications is generally low-risk, with no significant irritation or sensitization reported.
+Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed in manufacturing settings.
+The risk profiles for food and fragrance applications are similar, with no significant differences noted.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature